Real-hackbard/ImageList-Creator/README.md

 end;
 ```

 There is no limit to the number of images; it can be expanded as needed.
+This applies to both the vertical and the horizontal area.